 4.3.3 For each relevant BM Unit, the Lead Party shall ensure that any submission of Replacement Reserve Bid Data under this paragraph 4.3 shall be made in accordance with the TERRE Data Validation and Consistency Rules as defined under the Grid Code.

 4.3.4 For the purposes of paragraph 4.3, where Gate Closure for a Replacement Reserve Auction Period occurs during a period of Outage, the NETSO shall establish the Replacement Reserve Bid Data for each relevant BM Unit by applying the Replacement Reserve Bid Data for that BM Unit for that Replacement Reserve Auction Period most recently received by the NETSO prior to the start of such period of Outage or, in the absence of any such receipt, no Replacement Reserve Bid Data shall be established by the NETSO.

+4.4 mFRR Bid Data Submission and Default Data

+4.4.1 For any mFRR Auction Period, the Lead Party of a relevant BM Unit may submit mFRR Bid Data in respect of that BM Unit provided that such Party has complied with paragraph 3.2.1.

+4.4.2 Any submission of mFRR Bid Data under this paragraph 4.4 shall be communicated to the NETSO in accordance with the Grid Code and so as to be received no later than Gate Closure for the relevant mFRR Auction Period.

+4.4.3 For each relevant BM Unit, the Lead Party shall ensure that any submission of mFRR Bid Data under this paragraph 4.4 shall be made in accordance with the MARI Data Validation and Consistency Rules as defined under the Grid Code.

+4.4.4 For the purposes of paragraph 4.4, where Gate Closure for a mFRR Auction Period occurs during a period of Outage, the NETSO shall establish the mFRR Bid Data for each relevant BM Unit by applying the mFRR Bid Data for that BM Unit for that mFRR Auction Period most recently received by the NETSO prior to the start of such period of Outage or, in the absence of any such receipt, no mFRR Bid Data shall be established by the NETSO.

 5. BALANCING MECHANISM Bid-Offer Acceptance